Tips, Tricks, & faq

 Check how your printable is going to print by using the print preview.
 Open the file and go to File > Print or File > Print Preview.

-Print on Different Size Paper
+Print on the Correct Paper Size

 I've designed The Grid Tool printables with wide empty margins on all four page edges.
 This makes them compatible with any modern printer, whether or not it can print "borderless".